h-v-smacker/canned_food/README.md

 # Canned Food

-This mod introduces a variety of canned foods to add some pleasant variety into the available assrtment of foods and item uses.
+This mod introduces a number of canned foods to add some pleasant variety into the available assortment of foods and item uses.
 It relies on the glass bottle from the default vessels mod, giving this otherwise little used item a considerable purpose.

 All products are defined by shapless recipes, and yield items which can be placed in the